 Registrations are the first source of information used to assess the factors mentioned in Section 2.1 above.
-If available, further information (e.g. Risk Management Options Analysis, Annex XV SVHC dossier, public consultations) is used to refine the assessment.
+If available, further information (e.g. Risk Management Options Analysis, Annex XV SVHC dossier, consultations) is used to refine the assessment.
 Representativeness and reliability of any such further data need to be considered.

 In the following sub-sections it is described on which key information the assessment of the relevant factors is based, as well as how this information is evaluated / "scored" (see Annex for an example scoring).
+Whitin one recommendation round, substances considered as a group are usually assigned to the same LAD slot.
+The diversity of uses and number of use sites are assessed considering the whole group together (not each substance individually).

 3.1.
-Vertical Complexity (VC)
+Vertical Complexity of the supply chain (VC)